MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 You will need the following software to be able to complete the lab.

 -   Visual Studio 2015
--   Windows 10 SDK
+-   Windows Software Development Kit (SDK) for Windows 10
--   Windows 10 WDK
+-   Windows Driver Kit (WDK) for Windows 10
 -   The sample echo driver for Windows 10

-The lab has the following seven sections.
+The lab has the following eleven sections.

 -   [Section 1: Connect to a kernel mode WinDbg session](#connectto)
 -   [Section 2: Kernel mode debugging commands and techniques](#kernelmodedebuggingcommandsandtechniques)